Galileo System Cleaner

-Now we need to remove proxy settings.
+Now remove the proxy settings.
 This fake antivirus program adds a proxy to your Internet connection settings to show various errors when you try to access Internet.
-To do this, open Internet explorer, click Tools and select Internet Options.
+To do this, open Internet Explorer, click Tools and select Internet Options.
 Then select the "Connections" tab.

-In the "Connections" tab, click LAN settings, if a "Use a proxy server for your LAN" is checked, uncheck it and press OK.
+In the "Connections" tab, click LAN settings, if 'Use a proxy server for your LAN' is checked, uncheck it and press OK.

-Download a legitimate anti-spyware software to fully remove Galileo System Cleaner from your computer.
+Download legitimate anti-spyware software to fully remove Galileo System Cleaner from your computer.

 After removing Galileo System Cleaner, you will need to reset your Hosts file.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be removed from hosts file.
+Do not skip this step, since this malware modifies your Hosts file and you will encounter browser redirect problems if malicious entries are not removed.

 Other tools known to remove Galileo System Cleaner: